groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 > **Pro tip:** Use try‑with‑resources or explicit disposal to avoid memory leaks.
 We'll revisit proper cleanup later.

-### Step 2: Build Annotation Replies for an Audit Trail
+### Step 2: Build annotation replies for an audit trail
 Document why each redaction was performed by adding reply objects.
+These replies become part of the document’s audit log, satisfying many compliance regimes.

 ```java
 import com.groupdocs.annotation.models.Reply;